churchers/vm-bhyve/README.md

 * Guest reboot handling
 * Designed with multiple compute nodes + shared storage in mind (NFS/iSCSI/etc)

+See the GitHub wiki for more information and examples.

 ## IMPORTANT - Note for Linux/NetBSD & OpenBSD users moving from 0.9 to 0.10+

 The method of supporting these guests has been heavily changed in 0.10 to